OpenEvalProject/evals/manuscripts/elife-63782/v1/manuscript.md

 To ensure that the number of data points remaining after time series were cleaned from motion did not bias the r-to-z transformations, we performed statistical analysis to test whether the number of censored frames was equivalent across conditions.
 A two-way mixed repeated measures ANOVA was performed to evaluate whether the number of censored data frames was affected by stimulation conditions and time (fMRI session).
 There was homogeneity of variances on both sessions (p>0.05) as assessed by Levene’s test.
 There was no statistically significant interaction between stimulation group and time on censored frames (F(2, 27)=1.604, p=0.220, ηp2=0.034).
 Finally, we found no main effect of condition (F(2, 27)=0.038, p=0.963; ηp2=0.003) nor session (F(1, 27)=0.619, p=0.438; ηp2=0.007) indicating that the mean number of censored data frames was equivalent across conditions and sessions.

 We compared FC prior to stimulation between groups and found no significant difference (F(2, 27)=0.300, p=0.743; ηp2=0.22), indicating that FC did not differ between stimulation groups at baseline (pre-test session).
-A mixed repeated measures ANOVA testing the two factors of session (within-subjects factor, n=2) and stimulation site (between-subjects factor, n=3) on functional connectivity scores revealed no main effect of training on FC scores (F(1, 27)=0.001, p=0.986; ηp2=0.00) and a main effect of stimulation site (F(2, 27)=4.064, p=0.029; ηp2=0.231), indicating that the connectivity among the DVAN nodes changed as a function of where tRNS was applied.
-Importantly, the interaction between stimulation condition and session was found to be highly significant (F(2, 27)=11.507, p<0.001; ηp2=0.460), indicating that the change in rs-FC scores differed depending on the stimulation group (Figure 3) and this change was persistent the day following the last combined training and stimulation session.n=3
+A mixed repeated measures ANOVA testing the two factors of session (within-subjects factor, $n=2$) and stimulation site (between-subjects factor, $n=3$) on functional connectivity scores revealed no main effect of training on FC scores (F(1, 27)=0.001, p=0.986; ηp2=0.00) and a main effect of stimulation site (F(2, 27)=4.064, p=0.029; ηp2=0.231), indicating that the connectivity among the DVAN nodes changed as a function of where tRNS was applied.
+Importantly, the interaction between stimulation condition and session was found to be highly significant (F(2, 27)=11.507, p<0.001; ηp2=0.460), indicating that the change in rs-FC scores differed depending on the stimulation group (Figure 3) and this change was persistent the day following the last combined training and stimulation session.

+$$
+n=3
+$$

 ![Figure 3.](https://cdn.elifesciences.org/articles/63782/elife-63782-fig3-v1.jpg)